 Going to school or college is important for your educational progress and your broader development but it can also be really good for your mental wellbeing.
-Even if you’ve been doing your schoolwork at home and having virtual lessons, it’s not the same as being in the classroom with your teacher and fellow students.
+Even if you coped well with virtual lessons or being in ‘bubbles’, it isn’t the same as being in the classroom with your teacher and all your fellow students.

 Have you missed seeing your friends?
 Do you work better when your teacher is there to motivate you?
 Are you keen to get back into a daily routine?

-Try writing a list of five things you’ve really missed while you’ve been at home.
+Try writing a list of five things you’ve really missed while you’ve been at home (during lockdowns and the summer holidays).
 This should help you to feel more confident about going back, even if you still have some concerns.
 And make sure you talk to your parents, carers and teachers about how you’re feeling so they can support you.

-You might find it useful to draw up a ‘back to school’ plan.
-When you’re facing a stressful or anxious situation, this kind of plan can help you to focus on what’s in your control.
-It might include what time you’ll have to go to bed and get up, what you’ll need to take with you on your first day and what your goals are for the rest of the school year.
+When you’re facing a stressful or anxious situation, drawing up a plan can help you to focus on what’s in your control.
+It might include what time you’ll have to go to bed and get up, what you’ll need to take with you on your first day and what your goals are for this school year.
 It could also include some ideas for how you’ll re-establish friendships with people you haven’t seen for a while.

 Your plan should also cover how you’ll get to school or college.
 If you can walk, cycle or scoot, try to do that.
-If you have to go by bus, train or tube, always follow safer travel guidance (e.g. wear a face covering if you’re aged 11+).
-TFL is dedicating a number of buses for school travel on busy routes.
+If you have to go by bus, train or tube, follow the UK Government’s safer travel guidance and check the TfL website for information about face coverings.

-If you haven’t been able to keep up with all your schoolwork while you’ve been at home, don’t worry.
+If you feel like you didn’t keep up with your studies last year, don’t worry.
 Let your teachers know what you’ve been able to do and be honest about what you’ve struggled with.
-Your teachers will do everything they can to help you catch up and your school might offer tutoring and other activities over the summer holidays.
-If your exams have been cancelled due to COVID-19, your teachers will also be able to tell you more about the new assessment process, which you might be feeling stressed about.
+They will do everything they can to help you catch up and your school might even offer extra tuition.
+Your teachers will also be able to tell you more about the assessment process for GCSE, A Level and other qualifications, which you might be feeling stressed about.

 You might like to download the free Feeling Good Teens app to help you build resilience, self-esteem and motivation.
-If you're feeling anxious, check out the free Clear Fear app and, if you're feeling down, find out how the free Move Mood app could help you.
+If you're feeling anxious, check out the free Clear Fear app and, if you're feeling down or struggling with lack of motivation, find out how the free Move Mood app could help you.